Spicy Peanut Soup. Are you ready?

 - garlic and jalapeño

-and a generally creamy, spicy, YUMMY vibe, I am all in.
+…and a generally creamy, spicy, YUMMY vibe, there is no denying this.

 You guys, this soup!
 Stew?
 It’s kind of both.
 It depends on how you make it and how much liquid you add, but EITHER WAY IT IS SO DARN GOOD.
 It literally checks all the boxes – creamy, satisfying texture; extremely awesome flavor; super nutritious; doesn’t take five and a half days to make.
 It doesn’t have meat, but girl, if you want meat, add meat!
 Not huge on kale?
 Swap for spinach.
 These are my favorite kinds of recipes – ones that just kind of let you do whatever you want to do and make it your very own.

-So raise your hand if you got an Instant Pot for Christmas.
+- Instant Pot: Raise your hand if you got one for Christmas.
 Yeah?
-This can be made in the Instant Pot!
-And it can be made in its cousin, the slow cooker!
+Good news, because this can be made in the Instant Pot!

-AND it can also be made on the stovetop in almost the same amount of time!
-You just need to babysit it a little more.
-But hey – babysitting garlic, onion, jalapeño, sweet potatoes, and a creamy soup base as it comes together happens to be my all-time favorite kind of babysitting.
+- Stovetop: ALSO a yes!
+In almost the same amount of time!
+You just need to babysit it a little more, but hey – babysitting garlic, onion, jalapeño, sweet potatoes, and a creamy soup base as it comes together happens to be my all-time favorite kind of babysitting.

 You have no excuses.
 I am not letting you get out of making this recipe.